Azure-Samples/cosmos-aks-samples/ASO/README.md

 # Bicep and ASO to configure Cosmos DB sample ToDo App on AKS Cluster
 ## Overview

-This repo explains on how to use modular approach for Infrastructure as Code to provision a AKS cluster and few related resources using Bicep and ASO.
+This repository explains on how to use modular approach for Infrastructure as Code to provision a AKS cluster and few related resources using [Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview?tabs=bicep) and [Azure Service Operators(ASO)](https://devblogs.microsoft.com/cse/2021/11/11/azure-service-operators-a-kubernetes-native-way-of-deploying-azure-resources/).
-* The bicep modules deploy the AKS infrastructure resources
+* The Bicep modules deploy the AKS infrastructure resources
-* ASO deploys a  Cosmos DB
+* ASO deploys a Cosmos DB account along with a Database, and a Container

-You can start using these modules as is or modify to suit the needs.

-The bicep modules will provision the following Azure resources .
+The Bicep modules will provision the following Azure resources.
 1. A Resource Group with baseline variable
 2. A Managed Identity
-3. Azure Container Registry for storing images.
+3. Azure Container Registry for storing images
 4. A VNet required for configuring the AKS
 5. A AKS Cluster

-ASO will provision the  following
+ASO will do the  following
-1. A Cosmos DB SQL API Account along with a Database, a Container, and a SQL Role to manage RBAC
+1. Provision a Cosmos DB SQL API Account along with a Database, and a Container
-2. Sample ToDo Application
+2. Host the sample ToDo application

-## Deploy infrastructure with bicep
+## Deploy infrastructure with Bicep

-1. Clone the repo
+**1. Clone the repository**

-Clone the repo and move to ASO folder
+Clone the repository and move to ASO folder

 ```azurecli
 cd ASO
 ```

-2. Login to your Azure Account
+**2. Login to your Azure Account**

 ```azurecli
 az login